Violence against women – inside and outside the home

 The victims of domestic violence need many kinds of help.
 They not only need psychological, medical and legal assistance, they often need very practical help.
 They may turn to Your Sanctuary in an emergency and arrive with very few personal belongings.

-So we collect toiletries that are given out as emergency supplies.
+We collect toiletries that are given out as emergency supplies.
+Here are the body and hair care products we donated in December 2021:

 - In 2019 , two of our members recently stepped down as Trustees, having served for over nine years.
 A members sold books in her garden during the Horsell Garden Safari and raised £110 for your Sanctuary